 - Discomfort or pain in your back, neck, jaw, stomach, or arm

 - You have chest pain that does not go away after you take medicine as directed.

 - You lose feeling in your face, arms, or legs, or you suddenly feel weak.

 Seek care immediately if:

-- Your angina is happening more frequently, lasting longer, or causing worse pain.
+- Your angina is happening more often, lasting longer, or causing worse pain.